ethicalabs-ai/ouroboros/README.md

 Each sample consists of structured reasoning steps extracted from AI-generated interactions.
 The dataset includes:

-- **input**: The original prompt or question posed to the AI.
+- **input**: The original prompt or question posed to the LLM.
-- **reasoning**: A structured breakdown of the AI's reasoning process, capturing emergent thought patterns.
+- **reasoning**: A structured breakdown of the LLM's reasoning process, capturing emergent thought patterns.
 This may include multiple reasoning steps when applicable.
 - **completion**: The final AI-generated response after refinement.
 - **refinements**: A sequence of improvements, tracking the iterative enhancement of responses over multiple feedback cycles.